Bat Trang Pottery Village - Ancient Pottery Centre in Vietnam

 Pottery Market in the Past

 The 15th to the 17th century had been the golden age of the Bat Trang pottery village since the trading thrived not only in domestic market but also in foreign one.
-The policies of the Minh Dynasty (China) forbade all foreign trade in the country which allowed Vietnamese products to expand in South East Asia market.
+The policies of the Minh Dynasty (China) forbade all foreign trade in the country which allowed Vietnamese products to expand in the South East Asia market.
 Another reason is that Western company began to trade in Vietnam and shipped the products to South East Asia countries and Japan.

 However, the Golden Age did not last forever as China had changed their policies and Bat Trang pottery could no longer compete with Chinese ones for the next few centuries.
 More importantly, Vietnamese Dynasty limited the foreign trade and some Western companies joined in the market.
 Despite that, Bat Trang remained the pottery center in the country.